Navas, Sant Andreu

-Torrent de la Guineu (Catalan for "Fox's Brook"), officially known as Navas, is a neighborhood in the Sant Andreu district of Barcelona, Catalonia (Spain).
+Navas (/ca/, /es/) is a neighborhood in the Sant Andreu district of Barcelona, Catalonia (Spain).
 The Avinguda Meridiana is spanning the neighborhood.
 Its population as of 1 January 2016 was 22,100 people on a land area of 0.42 km2.
 It is served by the Barcelona Metro station Navas (from which the neighborhood take its official name) and by local buses.

 The neighborhood is divided internally (unofficially, that is, it is not registered by the city council, but is known among neighbors) by barriers.